Kazhdan projections, random walks and ergodic theorems: Introduction

+Note that the error term estimate above, $O\left( S_N^{\varepsilon} \right)$, can only be obtained, as far as we know, using the fact that property (T) is equivalent to the similar property for unitary actions on $L^p$--spaces (see Remark \ref{rmks:kazhdanlp}), \eqref{lp1}) and the equivalence in Theorem \ref{theorem in intro: spectral gaps and projections} for actions on $L^p$--spaces.

-Moreover, when $\Lambda $ is endowed with a word metric $\dist_\Lambda$ corresponding to an arbitrary compact generating, in the theorem above one may obtain an estimate similar to the one in \eqref{eq:proba-nonsum} for the smaller probabilities where $a>0$ is a constant depending on the choice of the word metric and of $\mu$ (see Corollary \ref{cor:RW2}).
+Moreover, when $\Lambda $ is endowed with a word metric $\dist_\Lambda$ corresponding to an arbitrary compact generating set, in the theorem above one may obtain an estimate similar to the one in \eqref{eq:proba-nonsum} for the smaller probabilities where $a>0$ is a constant depending on the choice of the word metric and of~$\mu$.

 These results apply for instance when $G$ is a semisimple group, $\Gamma$ a lattice in $G$ and $\Lambda $ an infinite subgroup of $G$, or when $G/\Gamma$ is the $n$-dimensional torus and $\Lambda $ is a subgroup of $SL_n(\Z )$.